More than 90,000 Americans could die of Covid-19 in next three weeks, CDC forecast shows - KTVZ

 And in California, the Disneyland Resort in Anaheim is now Orange County’s first “super” Covid-19 vaccination site.
 Hundreds of cars had lined up for its opening on Wednesday, CNN affiliate KCAL/KCBS reported.

-The site will be able to vaccinate upwards of 7,000 people each day, Andrew Do, acting chairman of the county’s Board of Supervisors said in a news conference Wednesday.
+The site will be able to vaccinate upwards of 7,000 people each day, said Andrew Do, acting chairman of the county’s Board of Supervisors.

+The National Guard is being used to administer the vaccines in 16 states and territories, National Guard spokesman Wayne Hall said Thursday.

 Here is how pharmacies will help